thawra332/thawra332/README.md

+                                                       Hi 👋, I'm Amnah Abd Al-Ghafour
 ##
-I am a third-year Computer Systems Engineering student, with a strong foundation in Python and SQL.
+I am a third-year Computer Systems Engineering student with a strong foundation in Python and SQL.
 My primary interests lie in data science and web development.
 Currently, I am expanding my knowledge and skills in both fields.
 Passionate about leveraging technology to solve real-world problems, I am always eager to learn and take on new challenges.

-📫 How to reach me by my email :
+📫 How to reach me:
 aminarabayaa@gmail.com

 <!--
 **thawra332/thawra332** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.